Azure/slm-innovator-lab/0_lab_preparation/why_finetune.md

 - **Data Generation & Synthesis**: In cases where real data is insufficient, synthetic data can be generated.
 This process can involve creating "seed data" or generating personas to mimic plausible task-relevant information.
 - **Fine-tuning & Evaluation**: Fine-tuning is done on pre-trained models by adjusting parameters with new domain-specific data.
 Evaluation follows to ensure the fine-tuned model meets performance standards.
 - **Deployment**: Once the fine-tuning process is complete, the model is deployed through Azure ML’s managed endpoints, ensuring scalability and easy integration into applications.
-- **LLMOps**: The fine-tuned model is deployed using Azure ML Studio or Azure AI Studio.
+- **LLMOps**: The fine-tuned model is deployed using Azure ML Studio or Azure AI Foundry.
 Monitoring and continuous optimization of the model’s performance is a critical part of this stage.

 ### 2.2.
 Data Generation
 ![ft-azure-overview1](images/ft-azure-overview1.png)